Subbase: Definition

 Thus, we can start with a fixed topology and find subbases for that topology, and we can also start with an arbitrary subcollection of the power set $\wp(X)$ and form the topology generated by that subcollection.
-We can freely use either equivalent definition above; indeed, in many cases, one of the two conditions is more useful than the other.
+We can freely use either equivalent definition above; indeed, in many cases, one of the three conditions is more useful than the others.

 Alternative definition

 Less commonly, a slightly different definition of subbase is given which requires that the subbase $\mathcal{B}$ cover $X.$ In this case, $X$ is the union of all sets contained in $\mathcal{B}.$ This means that there can be no confusion regarding the use of nullary intersections in the definition.